Levivb/CalculatorSolver/README.md

 ## What is it not?
 A well written, bugfree, input sanitized, world hunger solution generator...
 Seriously, it's hurdled with bugs, but as my challenge completed after finishing every single puzzle in the game solely by using this script, my job was done.
 Negative numbers will mess up the script sometimes and the portals near the end of the game are not very well tested.
-I fixed what I encounted, but no doubt not all crashes are fixed.
+I fixed what I encountered, but no doubt not all crashes are fixed.
 Also...
 I clearly don't understand the scoping in python as I couldn't get the code in `libs/functions.py` to work while importing it in `__init__.py`.
-Didn't bother yet to look into it yet.
+Didn't bother to look into it yet.

 ## Requirements
 * python3: brew install python3.<br>